IronCoreRobotics/ftc_app/README.md

 Version 2.5 (internal release on released on 16.12.13)
   * Blocks Programming mode changes:
-     - Added blocks support for AdafruitBNO055IMU.
+     - Added com.google.blocks support for AdafruitBNO055IMU.
      - Added Download Op Mode button to FtcBocks.html.
-     - Added support for copying blocks in one OpMode and pasting them in an other OpMode.
+     - Added support for copying com.google.blocks in one OpMode and pasting them in an other OpMode.
 The clipboard content is stored on the phone, so the programming mode server must be running.
      - Modified Utilities section of the toolbox.
      - In Programming Mode, display information about the active connections.
      - Fixed paste location when workspace has been scrolled.
-     - Added blocks support for the android Accelerometer.
+     - Added com.google.blocks support for the android Accelerometer.
      - Fixed issue where Blocks Upload Op Mode truncated name at first dot.
-     - Added blocks support for Android SoundPool.
+     - Added com.google.blocks support for Android SoundPool.
-     - Added type safety to blocks for Acceleration.
+     - Added type safety to com.google.blocks for Acceleration.
-     - Added type safety to blocks for AdafruitBNO055IMU.Parameters.
+     - Added type safety to com.google.blocks for AdafruitBNO055IMU.Parameters.
-     - Added type safety to blocks for AnalogInput.
+     - Added type safety to com.google.blocks for AnalogInput.
-     - Added type safety to blocks for AngularVelocity.
+     - Added type safety to com.google.blocks for AngularVelocity.
-     - Added type safety to blocks for Color.
+     - Added type safety to com.google.blocks for Color.
-     - Added type safety to blocks for ColorSensor.
+     - Added type safety to com.google.blocks for ColorSensor.
-     - Added type safety to blocks for CompassSensor.
+     - Added type safety to com.google.blocks for CompassSensor.
-     - Added type safety to blocks for CRServo.
+     - Added type safety to com.google.blocks for CRServo.
-     - Added type safety to blocks for DigitalChannel.
+     - Added type safety to com.google.blocks for DigitalChannel.
-     - Added type safety to blocks for ElapsedTime.
+     - Added type safety to com.google.blocks for ElapsedTime.
-     - Added type safety to blocks for Gamepad.
+     - Added type safety to com.google.blocks for Gamepad.
-     - Added type safety to blocks for GyroSensor.
+     - Added type safety to com.google.blocks for GyroSensor.
-     - Added type safety to blocks for IrSeekerSensor.
+     - Added type safety to com.google.blocks for IrSeekerSensor.
-     - Added type safety to blocks for LED.
+     - Added type safety to com.google.blocks for LED.
-     - Added type safety to blocks for LightSensor.
+     - Added type safety to com.google.blocks for LightSensor.
-     - Added type safety to blocks for LinearOpMode.
+     - Added type safety to com.google.blocks for LinearOpMode.
-     - Added type safety to blocks for MagneticFlux.
+     - Added type safety to com.google.blocks for MagneticFlux.
-     - Added type safety to blocks for MatrixF.
+     - Added type safety to com.google.blocks for MatrixF.
-     - Added type safety to blocks for MrI2cCompassSensor.
+     - Added type safety to com.google.blocks for MrI2cCompassSensor.
-     - Added type safety to blocks for MrI2cRangeSensor.
+     - Added type safety to com.google.blocks for MrI2cRangeSensor.
-     - Added type safety to blocks for OpticalDistanceSensor.
+     - Added type safety to com.google.blocks for OpticalDistanceSensor.
-     - Added type safety to blocks for Orientation.
+     - Added type safety to com.google.blocks for Orientation.
-     - Added type safety to blocks for Position.
+     - Added type safety to com.google.blocks for Position.
-     - Added type safety to blocks for Quaternion.
+     - Added type safety to com.google.blocks for Quaternion.
-     - Added type safety to blocks for Servo.
+     - Added type safety to com.google.blocks for Servo.
-     - Added type safety to blocks for ServoController.
+     - Added type safety to com.google.blocks for ServoController.
-     - Added type safety to blocks for Telemetry.
+     - Added type safety to com.google.blocks for Telemetry.
-     - Added type safety to blocks for Temperature.
+     - Added type safety to com.google.blocks for Temperature.
-     - Added type safety to blocks for TouchSensor.
+     - Added type safety to com.google.blocks for TouchSensor.
-     - Added type safety to blocks for UltrasonicSensor.
+     - Added type safety to com.google.blocks for UltrasonicSensor.
-     - Added type safety to blocks for VectorF.
+     - Added type safety to com.google.blocks for VectorF.
-     - Added type safety to blocks for Velocity.
+     - Added type safety to com.google.blocks for Velocity.
-     - Added type safety to blocks for VoltageSensor.
+     - Added type safety to com.google.blocks for VoltageSensor.
-     - Added type safety to blocks for VuforiaLocalizer.Parameters.
+     - Added type safety to com.google.blocks for VuforiaLocalizer.Parameters.
-     - Added type safety to blocks for VuforiaTrackable.
+     - Added type safety to com.google.blocks for VuforiaTrackable.
-     - Added type safety to blocks for VuforiaTrackables.
+     - Added type safety to com.google.blocks for VuforiaTrackables.
-     - Added type safety to blocks for enums in AdafruitBNO055IMU.Parameters.
+     - Added type safety to com.google.blocks for enums in AdafruitBNO055IMU.Parameters.
-     - Added type safety to blocks for AndroidAccelerometer, AndroidGyroscope, AndroidOrientation, and AndroidTextToSpeech.
+     - Added type safety to com.google.blocks for AndroidAccelerometer, AndroidGyroscope, AndroidOrientation, and AndroidTextToSpeech.

 **************************************************************************************

 Version 2.4 (released on 16.11.13)
   * Fix to avoid crashing for nonexistent resources.
   * Blocks Programming mode changes:
-     - Added blocks to support OpenGLMatrix, MatrixF, and VectorF.
+     - Added com.google.blocks to support OpenGLMatrix, MatrixF, and VectorF.
-     - Added blocks to support AngleUnit, AxesOrder, AxesReference, CameraDirection, CameraMonitorFeedback, DistanceUnit, and TempUnit.
+     - Added com.google.blocks to support AngleUnit, AxesOrder, AxesReference, CameraDirection, CameraMonitorFeedback, DistanceUnit, and TempUnit.
-     - Added blocks to support Acceleration.
+     - Added com.google.blocks to support Acceleration.
-     - Added blocks to support LinearOpMode.getRuntime.
+     - Added com.google.blocks to support LinearOpMode.getRuntime.
-     - Added blocks to support MagneticFlux and Position.
+     - Added com.google.blocks to support MagneticFlux and Position.
      - Fixed typos.
-     - Made blocks for ElapsedTime more consistent with other objects.
+     - Made com.google.blocks for ElapsedTime more consistent with other objects.
-     - Added blocks to support Quaternion, Velocity, Orientation, AngularVelocity.
+     - Added com.google.blocks to support Quaternion, Velocity, Orientation, AngularVelocity.
-     - Added blocks to support VuforiaTrackables, VuforiaTrackable, VuforiaLocalizer, VuforiaTrackableDefaultListener.
+     - Added com.google.blocks to support VuforiaTrackables, VuforiaTrackable, VuforiaLocalizer, VuforiaTrackableDefaultListener.
-     - Fixed a few blocks.
+     - Fixed a few com.google.blocks.
-     - Added type checking to new blocks.
+     - Added type checking to new com.google.blocks.
      - Updated to latest blockly.
-     - Added default variable blocks to navigation and matrix blocks.
+     - Added default variable com.google.blocks to navigation and matrix com.google.blocks.
      - Fixed toolbox entry for openGLMatrix_rotation_withAxesArgs.
      - When user downloads Blocks-generated op mode, only the .blk file is downloaded.
      - When user uploads Blocks-generated op mode (.blk file), Javascript code is auto generated.
      - Added DbgLog support.
-     - Added logging when a blocks file is read/written.
+     - Added logging when a com.google.blocks file is read/written.
-     - Fixed bug to properly render blocks even if missing devices from configuration file.
+     - Fixed bug to properly render com.google.blocks even if missing devices from configuration file.
      - Added support for additional characters (not just alphanumeric) for the block file names (for download and upload).
      - Added support for OpMode flavor (“Autonomous” or “TeleOp”) and group.
   * Changes to Samples to prevent tutorial issues.